ArcBlock/forge-docs/src/install/ubuntu.md

 ---
-title: "Install Forge on Ubuntu"
+title: 'Install Forge on Ubuntu'
-description: "Install Forge on Ubuntu"
+description: 'Install Forge on Ubuntu'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "install"
+  - 'install'
-  - "ubuntu"
+  - 'ubuntu'
 ---

 A brand new ubuntu machine lacks several dependencies that Forge requires.
 If you met issues on running Forge under Ubuntu, please read on.
 This guide is tested on ubuntu 16.04 and 18.04 on a $5/month Digital Ocean machine.

 ::: warning
 We do not suggest you to run Forge on Ubuntu 14.04 or lower.
 This guide may even not work for Ubuntu 14.04 (at least nodejs > 10 won't be installed in that version).
 :::

 ## Setting up users